SAFETY GUIDE

 Generate Professional RAMS in Minutes

-Join 1,000+ UK electricians using Elec-Mate's AI Health and Safety Agent to create site-specific RAMS, digital certificates, and professional documentation.
+Elec-Mate's AI Health and Safety Agent creates site-specific RAMS alongside your digital certificates and job documentation.
 7-day free trial, cancel anytime.

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”